Pedestrian Accident Attorney in Waukegan

 Types of Pedestrian Accident Injuries

-Common types of pedestrian accident injuries include:
+Common pedestrian accident injuries include:

-- Lacerations
+- Lacerations and soft-tissue damage

 - Sprains and strains

-- Broken bones
+- Broken bones and fractures

-- Spinal cord injuries
+- Spinal cord injuries with potential for partial or full paralysis

-- Organ damage
+- Internal organ damage

 Pedestrian Accident Laws in Waukegan, IL

-Key considerations include:
+Key legal considerations include:

 Steps to Take After a Pedestrian Accident

-Key steps to take after a pedestrian accident include:
+Key steps to take include:

-When you choose us, you benefit from:
+When you work with us, you get:

 Frequently Asked Questions